Azure/bicep-types-az/generated/web/microsoft.web/2020-09-01/types.md

 ## schemas:49_properties
 ### Properties
 * **availabilityState**: 'DisasterRecoveryMode' | 'Limited' | 'Normal' (ReadOnly): Management information availability state for the app.
-Possible values include: 'Normal', 'Limited', 'DisasterRecoveryMode'
 * **clientAffinityEnabled**: bool: <code>true</code> to enable client affinity; <code>false</code> to stop sending session affinity cookies, which route client requests in the same session to the same instance.
 Default is <code>true</code>.
 * **clientCertEnabled**: bool: <code>true</code> to enable client certificate authentication (TLS mutual authentication); otherwise, <code>false</code>.
 Default is <code>false</code>.
 * **clientCertExclusionPaths**: string: client certificate authentication comma-separated exclusion paths
 * **clientCertMode**: 'Optional' | 'Required': This composes with ClientCertEnabled setting.
 - ClientCertEnabled: false means ClientCert is ignored.
 - ClientCertEnabled: true and ClientCertMode: Required means ClientCert is required.
 - ClientCertEnabled: true and ClientCertMode: Optional means ClientCert is optional or accepted.
-Possible values include: 'Required', 'Optional'
 * **cloningInfo**: [CloningInfo](#cloninginfo): Information needed for cloning operation.
 * **containerSize**: int: Size of the function container.
 * **customDomainVerificationId**: string: Unique identifier that verifies the custom domains assigned to the app.
 Customer will add this id to a txt record for verification.